-Youth and indigenous peoples’ involvement in climate change adaptation in the Arctic and Barents region (ACAF) project has been funded by the Finnish Foreign ministry.
-The project will be running from October 2022 until December 2024.
+Youth and indigenous peoples’ involvement in climate change adaptation in the Arctic and Barents region (ACAF)

 The overall objective of the project is to promote adaptation to climate change through networking and research in the food, tourism, and forestry sectors in the Arctic region, with a particular focus on the Barents region.